-This Week’s Question: My wife and I are looking to get our first home this year.
+My wife and I are looking to get our first home this year.
 Unfortunately, my car started acting up and now I need to look at getting a car.
-If I get a loan for a car, how will that affect us in getting our home?
+If I get a loan for a car, will it affect my ability to buy a house?

 Buying a car and a house are some of the most important purchases people make in their lives.
 Your ability to get both in the same year will depend on your income and your credit.
 Whenever you apply for a mortgage, your lender will review your credit and calculate your debt-to-income (DTI) ratio to determine if you can afford the house payments.
 When you apply for a car loan, your credit score drops slightly, and your DTI ratio will increase.
 Buying a car now does not necessarily mean that you won’t be able to buy a home later, but it could make it more difficult and costly for you.